meetgoat/emily-carr-email-templates/README.md

 ### Call to Action Image
 Container with only a single `<img>` tag.
 Only one image tag should ever go in this editor.

+It's recommended to use an image with width equal or greater than the height (with a center-center focal point).
+The sides will be cropped out to fit the container.

 ## Card Section
 Contains two editable cards with special rules: